Guide to green holidays; the perfect one

 Here come the holidays!
 The warmth of dinners with family and friends, the office party, putting up the Christmas lights, buying gifts and figuring out how to get to and fro and fit all those visits in—it’s not easy being green amidst all the hubbub.
 Rest assured, there are a ton of ways to have fun while taking care of both the planet and the budget.
 There’s no need to scrimp on generosity, sharing and smart gift-giving.
-A couple of tips can change all this.
+A couple of tips from this guide to green holidays can change all this.
 Are you ready to reinvent Christmas?

 Food for thought for the holidays